seansovine/rust_clz_xml/README.md

-# Rust CLZ Data Reader
+# CLZ Book Data App

 I use CLZ books to keep track of my paper books collection.
 This is an app to read the data in the CLZ library export XML